 In a few minutes the tunnel opened up into a room that surprised them not only for its size, not only for its ornateness, but also for its light.
 They were seeing natural light for the first time in a day of darkness broken only by torches.
 This room, soaringly high in dimension, was carved in such a way that on the left was a short passage leading to the outside, just as Dolen had predicted.
 They could see the blue sky at the far end of that passage.
 When their eyes adjusted to the sudden brightness, they realized that unlike all of the other rooms they had seen, this one contained fresh wooden furniture, and cloth, and lanterns, and art work, and scrolls.
 It showed every sign of current occupancy.
 And just when the idea of that began to sink in, something caught their eyes down that passage to the outside.
 There, framed darkly against the bright light of day, was the figure of a person.
 A woman.
 Who began walking toward them.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, NicolasAkmakjianWrite a Review